WebOrigami/docs/src/eg/intro.md

 }
 ```

-`eg` treats JSON files specially, and will render them in JSON format by default.
+If you ask `eg` to JSON files specially, rendering them in JSON format by default.
 If you want to render a JSON file as YAML, you can explicitly invoke `yaml`:

 ```sh
 $ eg letters.json